Toyoyo/w3vn/README.md

 Defaults: ``STVN.VNS`` & ``STVN Engine - Win32s``

 ## Supported formats / limitations:
 * For pictures: PI3 monochrome, optionally gzipped, or PNG (via libpng).
-For PI3, the palette isn't used, only the first 25600 bytes are read (640x360 image, leaving 40 pixels for text, 4 lines)
+For PI3, the palette isn't used, only the first 25600 bytes are read (640x320 image, leaving 80 pixels for the text box, 1 "Sayer" line and 4 text lines).

 * For audio: Anything MCI supports, like MIDI or RAW/ADPCM WAV, for the most compatible formats.